-- The measurement and disclosure requirements of this Ind AS do not apply to the following: - (a) share-based payment transactions within the scope of Ind AS 102, Share-based Payment; - (b) leasing transactions within the scope of Ind AS 17, Leases; and - (c) measurements that have some similarities to fair value but are not fair value, such as net realisable value in Ind AS 2, Inventories, or value in use in Ind AS 36, Impairment of Assets. - The disclosures required by this Ind AS are not required for the following: - (a) plan assets measured at fair value in accordance with Ind AS 19, Employee Benefits; - (b) [Refer Appendix 1]; and - (c) assets for which recoverable amount is fair value less costs of disposal in accordance with Ind AS 36. - The fair value measurement framework described in this Ind AS applies to both initial and subsequent measurement if fair value is required or permitted by other Ind ASs.
+- This Ind AS applies when another Ind AS requires or permits fair value measurements or disclosures about fair value measurements (and measurements, such as fair value less costs to sell, based on fair value or disclosures about those measurements), except as specified in paragraphs 6 and 7. - The measurement and disclosure requirements of this Ind AS do not apply to the following: - (a) share-based payment transactions within the scope of Ind AS 102, Share-based Payment; - (b) 1leasing transactions accounted for in accordance with Ind AS 116, Leases; and - (c) measurements that have some similarities to fair value but are not fair value, such as net realisable value in Ind AS 2, Inventories, or value in use in Ind AS 36, Impairment of Assets. - 7 The disclosures required by this Ind AS are not required for the following: - (a) plan assets measured at fair value in accordance with Ind AS 19, Employee Benefits; - (b) [Refer Appendix 1]; and - (c) assets for which recoverable amount is fair value less costs of disposal in accordance with Ind AS 36.